aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to POWERPOINT via Java or Online App" h2="DOCM to POWERPOINT conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOCM files to POWERPOINT programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the DOCM file into a POWERPOINT presentation.

+The first step is to load the DOCM file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a powerful set of features to read, write, and manipulate DOCM files.
+After loading the file, it can be converted to HTML.

+The next step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a wide range of features to create, read, write, and manipulate PowerPoint presentations.
+Once the Presentation is created, the HTML content can be written in it and saved as a POWERPOINT file.

-Often times developers have to convert DOCM file to POWERPOINT programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOCM file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as POWERPOINT.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily automate the process of converting DOCM files to POWERPOINT presentations.
+The library provides a few simple steps to render the DOCM file into a POWERPOINT presentation.
+First, the DOCM file is loaded using [Aspose.Words for Java](https://products.aspose.com/words/java/) and converted to HTML.
+Then, [Aspose.Slides for Java](https://products.aspose.com/slides/java/) is used to create a new Presentation, write HTML content in it, and save it as POWERPOINT.
+This library provides a wide range of features to create, read, write, and manipulate PowerPoint presentations.
+By using these libraries, developers can easily automate the process of converting DOCM files to POWERPOINT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}